Please bring 2 extra front page photocopies for Port Authority use

 - Take the Sansa Airline commuter plane to Golfito.
 We recommend arriving in SJO no later than 1:15 PM to get through customs in time for the afternoon commuter flight.
 Book this travel prior to your trip.

 - Fishook Marina is 5 minutes from Golfito airport.

 - We can arrange a pick-up if we are aware of your plans.

 Why and alternatives

 Golfito is a jungle airstrip with no lights or radar.
 If it’s raining too hard planes can’t land.
 Should bad weather develop while in-flight, ask the pilot to take you in Puerto Jimenez (across the Golfo Dulce, a $6.00/30 minute water taxi trip to the marina) or else you will be flown back in San Jose for the night.

-Some prefer the road-trip to Golfito from San Jose – especially if it’s their first time in country.
-The 4/5 hour trip thru the mountains and along the pacific coast is gorgeous yet long.
-Given 24+ hour notification our agent can pick you up at the airport in San Jose and drive you to Golfito.
+Some prefer the road-trip to Golfito from San Jose – especially if it’s their first time in the country.
+The 4/5 hour trip thru the mountains and along the Pacific coast is gorgeous yet long.
+Given 24+ hour notification, our agent can pick you up at the airport in San Jose and drive you to Golfito.
 Should you desire, stops at various sites/landmarks/restaurants can easily be accommodated.
 You can discuss this with our agent upon arrival.